 A native of Chicago, Flip has also lived/worked in Toronto, Los Angeles, and New Orleans before settling down in Key West in 1988 and founding KWest Productions as the business umbrella for his many entertainment industry interests.
+Flip moved his base of operations to the Orlando area in 2023.

 A music industry veteran, as a player Flip was classically trained in Brass at Northern Illinois University, and has played Bass Guitar for Toronto's Buffalo Springfield and Key West's Southernmost Blues Band and Jack Nasty Band.
 As a Sound/Light technician Flip's experience includes work with REO Speedwagon, Richie Havens, Billy Preston, and Rick Derringer, as well as a 12-year stint as the 'house' Production Manager/Main Stage sound/light tech & DJ for Key West's 5-room RumRunner's Entertainment Complex, where his primary duties included producing the Crucial' reggae band, playing Bass Guitar for 2 Guys Having Fun, and selecting, installing, maintaining the sound/light systems for all 5 rooms.